Is Hiking Considered A Sport?

 There’s no denying the skill and physical ability that goes into excelling at hiking.
 Clambering up a steep trail for hours is incredibly difficult, and any untrained hiker will realize that fact within a quarter-mile.

-Sport or not, it takes genuine skill and physical prowess to excel on a hike — but that doesn’t mean you can earn an Olympic medal for tackling your next grueling trail.
+Sport or not, it takes genuine skill and physical prowess to excel as hikers — but that doesn’t mean you can earn an Olympic medal for tackling your next grueling trail.

 If you found this article interesting, make sure to take a look at some of my other related articles!